Hack2Gain/RansomCryWare/README.md

-# GonnaCry Rasomware

 <p>
     <img src="src/Profit!(1).png" width="1000">
 </p>
 -------------

-# What's a Ransomware?
+# What's a RansomCryWare?

-A ransomware is a form of malware that prevent legitimate users from accessing their device or data and asks for a payment in exchange for the stolen functionality.
+RansomCryWare is a form of malware that prevent legitimate users from accessing their device or data and asks for a payment in exchange for the stolen functionality.
 They have been used for mass extortion in various forms, but the most successful seem to be encrypting ransomware: most of the user data are